 Criteria of the test

-The tested combine harvesters were of the automated type with independent motors that perform harvesting, threshing, and winnowing operations of the standing crops simultaneously.
+The tested combine harvesters were of the self-propelled type with independent engines that performed harvesting, threshing, and winnowing operations of the standing crops simultaneously.
 The main parts of these combines include propulsion unit, harvesting unit, crop transfer unit, threshing unit, cleaning unit (winnowing), tank, and grain transfer unit.
-All tests were performed for Tarom Hashemi rice in paddy fields of Mazandaran Province in 2017-2018 in 3 replications.
-The tests were performed at 10 am, and the soil moisture in all test conditions were 20-30%.
-Fourteen criteria according to Table 2 were used to evaluate the performance of combines.
+All tests were performed for Tarom Hashemi rice in paddy fields of Mazandaran Province in 2017-2018 with 3 replications.
+The tests were performed at 10 am, and the soil moisture in all test conditions was 20-30%.
+Fourteen criteria were used to evaluate the performance of combines (Table 2).

 Table 2.
 Criteria measured for comparing the performance of rice harvesting combine machines